OpenAtomFoundation/pika/README.md

 The compilation result is in the 'output' directory.

-By default the compilation process is in release mode.
+By default the compilation process is in 'release' mode.
 If you wanna debug this db，you need to compile it in 'debug' mode.

 ```
   rm -fr output